 We publish a monthly letter commenting on market developments and our funds.
 Read the latest as well as previous editions here.

 Subscribe here if you would like to be added to the distribution list.

 Economic growth in frontier markets is driven by:

-- Demographics: Frontier markets have young fast growing populations.
-This creates economic growth as more and more people join the work force.
-According to statistics from the U.N., the population in frontier markets will grow by 1.2% in the next two decades compared to 0.6% in emerging economies and 0.2% in the developed part of the world.
+- Demographics: Frontier markets have young and fast growing populations.
 Today, frontier markets represent close to 50% of the global population but according to UN:s population estimates, by 2070 their share of the world population will have increased to close to 67%.
-People in countries such as Pakistan, Kenya and Sri Lanka are also becoming better educated.
+People in countries such as Pakistan, Egypt and Sri Lanka are also becoming better educated.
 Education contributes to higher levels of productivity and a more sustainable economic growth.

-- Urbanisation: Frontier markets are going through a clear urbanisation trend – gradually more and more people are moving from rural to urban areas.
-As this transition takes place, infrastructure investments increase, children and young people get access to modern education and a growing portion of consumption takes place through the formal economy in super markets and department stores rather than through the local market.
-In countries such as Sri Lanka, Kenya and Bangladesh, less than 40% of the population is urbanised compared to 80% in Western Europe and the US.
+- Urbanisation: Frontier markets are going through an urbanisation trend – gradually more and more people are moving from rural to urban areas.
+As this transition takes place, infrastructure investments increase, children and youths get access to modern education, and a growing proportion of consumption takes place through the formal economy in super markets and department stores rather than through local markets.
+In countries such as Sri Lanka, Pakistan and Bangladesh, approximately 40% of the population is urbanised compared to 80% in Western Europe and the US.

 - Infrastructure investments: Infrastructure investments take place continuously in frontier markets.
-Reliable power supply is ensured, the road networks are expanded, and a growing proportion of the population gets access to computers and telecommunication networks.
+Reliable power supply is ensured, road networks are expanded and a growing section of the population gets access to computers and telecommunication.

-- Foreign direct investments: Foreign direct investments in frontier markets have increased over the past decades.
+- Foreign direct investments: Foreign direct investments in frontier markets have expanded over the past decades.
 For several years now, Nike produces more shoes in Vietnam than in China and Samsung Electronics, the South Korean electronics giant, produces half of its handsets in Vietnam.
 We recognise this pattern from history – Japan, South Korea, Taiwan and China have already gone through this phase.
 Now it is time for countries such as Vietnam, Bangladesh and Pakistan to take their turn.